-Do you have a passion for and experience of dealing with people’s big questions about faith in God?
+Do you have a passion to help people with the big questions about faith in God?
+Do you have experience of sharing the Christian message in a variety of contexts?
 Do you have a good understanding of the defence of the Christian message (apologetics) and its role in theology and philosophy?

-If so, we may have an opportunity that will appeal to you as we at OCCA The Oxford Centre for Christian Apologetics are hoping to add apologists/evangelists to our current dynamic team.
+If so, we may have an opportunity that will appeal to you as we at OCCA are hoping to add apologist/evangelists to our current dynamic team.

 OCCA is a Christian charity based in Oxford, committed both to communicating and equipping others to communicate the Good News of Jesus Christ in the context of the cultural questions of our day.

 The successful candidate will be able to demonstrate their experience of evangelistic speaking and written content.
 They will have experience of teaching and delivering training sessions and will ideally have experience of providing mentoring and/or pastoral support.

 As an OCCA Speaker & Tutor you will put into practice your passion for and experience of sharing the gospel, and equipping others to do the same.
 You will be involved in speaking in a variety of Christian and secular environments, supporting the organisation and delivery of OCCA training programmes both in house and externally.

 This role offers flexibility and could be either part or full time.
 We have vacancy for the equivalent of a full-time role.
 As salary is dependent on experience and responsibility, we are open to a variety of applicants.

 Please note: As a result of our Christian ethos, this post is covered by a Genuine Occupational Requirement (GOR) under the Equality Act 2010.
 The successful applicant will be expected to be a practicing Christian with a mature faith and to clearly demonstrate a personal commitment to the mission, principles, values and practices of OCCA.

 If you are interested in this role, please send a copy of your CV and a cover letter to: firstname.lastname@example.org